The Audit & Supervisory Board Activities

 Important subsidiaries: Representative Directors (two times)

-• With Outside Directors, had in-depth discussions on critical issues and reported the results of such discussions to Representative Directors.
+and reported the results of such discussions to the Representative Directors

 On-site audits and interviews at worksites, divisions, domestic and overseas subsidiaries and affiliates

-Attend the Committee for the Examination of the Nominees for Directors and Audit & Supervisory Board Members
+Attend the Committee for the Examination of the Nominees for Directors and Audit & Supervisory Board Members,

 Effectiveness of

-the Group
+Group

 governance

-• Improve the effectiveness of auditing activities tailored to each company’s characteristics,
+• Improve the effectiveness of auditing activities tailored to each company’s characteristics, under the unified management of the Group

 • Maintained a structure in which members of the Office of the Audit & Supervisory Board concurrently serve as auditors of subsidiaries